 David L. Dawson, MD, RVT, RPVI graduated from the University of Southern California and completed his residency in surgery and fellowship in vascular surgery at the University of Washington.
 He is a decorated Air Force veteran who worked at NASA as Chief of the Medical Sciences Division at the Johnson Space Center in Houston, TX.
 After 16 years on the University of California, Davis Department of Surgery faculty, he is now with Baylor Scott & White Health in Central Texas.
 He is a Fellow of the American College of Surgeons, Society for Vascular Ultrasound, and Society for Vascular Medicine, and a distinguished Fellow of the Society for Vascular Surgery.
 He is the Vice Chair of the APCA Council.

 Hong Wang, M.D., Ph.D., FASE, FASA.
-Dr. Wang attended the Peking University of School of Medicine in Beijing China.
+Dr. Wang attended the Peking University School of Medicine in Beijing China.
 She received her Ph.D. from the Department of Physiology at McGill University in Montreal Canada.
-She completed her Postdoctoral Fellowship at the Karmanos Cancer Institute in Detroit Michigan.
 Dr. Wang completed her Anesthesiology residency and was Chief Resident at the Henry Ford Hospital in Detroit Michigan in 2000.
 She is board certified with the American Board of Anesthesiology and Advanced Perioperative TEE.
-Dr. Wang serves the Department as Professor and Vice Chair of Clinical Operations, which oversees the department’s clinical activities, coordinates the daily operative suite schedule and lead the anesthesia charge team.
-The daily anesthesia charge is responsible for the discharge from duty of residents, faculty, and CRNAs and also for assignments for the next OR day.
-She is a Cardiac team member that provides and directs anesthesia to patients undergoing open-heart procedures in conjunction with cardiothoracic surgeons.
+Dr. Wang serves the Department as Professor and Vice Chair of Clinical Operations, which oversees the department’s clinical activities, coordinates the daily operative suite schedule.
+She is a Cardiac anesthesia team member that provides and directs anesthesia to patients undergoing open-heart procedures in conjunction with cardiothoracic surgeons.
 Dr. Wang is the director of department’s Point-of-Care Ultrasound (POC_US).
 She has established the POCUS training for the anesthesia residents and participated in the WVU medical student ultrasound training.
-Dr. Wang is a member of WVU Perioperative Surgical Home (PSH)/Enhanced Recovery after Surgery (ERAS) taskforce.
-She works with surgeons from different specialty to develop their specific ERAS pathway.
+She has passed the inaugural board exam, Examination of Special Competence in Critical Care Echocardiography (CCEeXAM), administered by the National Board of Echocardiography in conjunction with nine other partnering organizations.
+Dr. Wang is currently the President of The Chinese American Society of Anesthesiology (CASA).

 If you are interested in partnering with the POCUS Certification Academy, please contact us at POCUS@APCA.org.